-- Add an emptyDir{} volume as a place for the sigsci-agent to write temporary data. - Add an Istio EnvoyFilter for the app to allow the required Envoy configuration to be injected into the generated istio-proxy config.
+- Add the sigsci-agent container to the pod, configured in Envoy gRPC listener mode. - Add an emptyDir{} volume as a place for the sigsci-agent to write temporary data. - Add an Istio EnvoyFilter for the app to allow the required Envoy configuration to be injected into the generated istio-proxy config.